-The faucet fixture was tested and was functioning as intended.
+FAUCET FIXTURES The faucet fixture was tested and was functioning as intended.

-The finish on the bathroom cabinet is slightly worn.
-The cabinet is otherwise in good condition.
+CABINETS The finish on the bathroom cabinet is slightly worn.
+The cabinet is otherwise in good good condition.

-The countertop is covered with slab granite.
-The countertop is properly installed and in good condition.
+COUNTERTOP The countertop is covered with slab granite.
+The countertop is properly installed and in found to be working satisfactorily.